deis/jenkins-jobs/README.md

 # About

-This repository serves as a central location for [Deis Workflow Jenkins jobs](https://ci.deis.io) represented in [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin)
+This repository serves as a central location for [Deis Workflow Jenkins jobs](https://ci.deis.io) represented in [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin).

+## Resources

+The definitive wiki resource describing all available Jenkins Job DSL API items can be found in the [Jenkins Job DSL Plugin API](https://jenkinsci.github.io/job-dsl-plugin/).

+Until we add support for [testing DSL changes](https://github.com/deis/jenkins-jobs/issues/39) while developing, the [Jenkins Job DSL Playground](http://job-dsl.herokuapp.com/) can be used for verifying that the DSL parses correctly.
+(If it does, an `xml` file will be generated.
+For comparison, you can view an existing job's `xml` equivalent by navigating to `https://ci.deis.io/job/<job-name>/config.xml`)

 ## License